 Being an outgoing person helped me when I first got into the industry.
 My first employer wanted someone that wasn’t afraid to be able to go out and be able to talk to people, make friends, and be aggressive.
 I wasn’t afraid to get out there and knock on doors, do cold calling, and get in front of people.

 Looking back, I have learned a lot along the way.
 An important part of that was doing my own research, making sure I took sales training courses to understand what my business partners expect from me.
 The courses helped me to learn people’s thought process and why they would choose to do business with me over someone else.
 I learned from my mistakes too.
-If I made one, I would say “ok, why didn’t I get that deal, why didn’t I make that sale?” and try to improve.
+If I made one, I would say “okay, why didn’t I get that deal, why didn’t I make that sale?” and try to improve.

 When I first started, I decided if I’m going to be good at this, I need to dig in and figure out how I’m going to be good.
 The only way you are going to get good is to teach yourself, learn from others, and surround yourself with people who know more than you know.